e-kotov/rJavaEnv/README.md

       target="_blank"><code>opentripplanner</code></a>, that performs
       Java calls using command line.
 3.  `java_version_check_rjava()`
-    - Checks the installed Java version using `rJava` in a separate R session.
+    - Checks the installed `Java` version using `rJava` in a separate R session.
 For `rJava`-dependent packages such as
       <a href="https://github.com/ipeaGIT/r5r"
       target="_blank"><code>r5r</code></a>.
 4.  `java_download()`
-    - Downloads a specified version and distribution of Java.
+    - Downloads a specified version and distribution of `Java`.
 5.  `java_install()`
-    - Installs a Java distribution file into current (or user-specified) project directory.
+    - Installs a `Java` distribution file into current (or user-specified) project directory.
 6.  `java_env_set()`
-    - Sets the JAVA_HOME and PATH environment variables to a given path in current R session and/or in the .Rprofile file in the project directory.
+    - Sets the `JAVA_HOME` and `PATH` environment variables to a given path in current R session and/or in the `.Rprofile` file in the project directory.
 7.  `java_env_unset()`
-    - Remove the JAVA_HOME and PATH environment variables from the .Rprofile file in the project directory (but not in the current R session, please restart the session so that R picks up the system Java).
+    - Remove the `JAVA_HOME` and `PATH` environment variables from the `.Rrpofile` file in the project directory (but not in the current R session, please restart the session so that R picks up the system Java).
 8.  `java_list()`
-    - Lists all or some Java versions linked in the current project (or cached distributions or installations).
+    - Lists all or some `Java` versions linked in the current project (or cached distributions or installations).
 9.  `java_clear()`
-    - Removes all or some Java versions linked in the current project (or cached distributions or installations).
+    - Removes all or some `Java` versions linked in the current project (or cached distributions or installations).

 See more details on all the functions in the